endriVV/koWloon-generic-notes/README.md

 ## Build from source

-Install Nim and the needed libraries: Wnim, Jsony, Supersnappy, Nipref, and compile kowloon.nim
+Install Nim and the needed libraries: Wnim, Jsony, Supersnappy, Nipref, and compile koWloon.nim

 # Demo: